 Midnight and Jeremiah by Sterling North (So Dear to My Heart)

-The Legend of Sleepy Hollow by Washington Irving
+The Wind in the Willows by Kenneth Grahame (movie)The Legend of Sleepy Hollow by Washington Irving

 Treasure Island by Robert Louis Stevenson (movie) (2002 movie)